The Naked Street

-The Naked Street is a 1955 American crime film noir directed by Maxwell Shane.
+The Naked Street is a 1955 American film noir directed by Maxwell Shane.
 The drama features Farley Granger, Anthony Quinn and Anne Bancroft in a story about an enforcer who tries to control his sister's life by falsely clearing her boyfriend of murder.

 Plot

 Phil Regal (Anthony Quinn), a tough racketeer, pulls strings to get his pregnant unmarried sister Rosalie's punk boyfriend, Nicky, out of a death penalty sentence for killing Barricks, so that they can get married.
 Later, after Rosalie loses the baby and Phil learns that Nicky is cheating on her, the gangster arranges for Nicky to be framed for a murder.
 Nicky threatens to expose how Phil got Nicky out of the first murder rap.
 Nicky is executed for the murder.
 Phil dies while trying to escape the police.